kndndrj/nvim-projector/README.md

   name = "Task", -- task's name
-  scope = "global", -- usually project or global group = "go", --  language group (use vim filetype names for best icon experience) dependencies = { "project.go.Run", "global.go.Generate" }, -- list of task id's to run before this one after = "global.sh.After Task", -- task id to run after this one is finished env = { a = "b" }, -- map of environment variables
+  scope = "global", -- usually project or global group = "go", --  language group (use vim filetype names for best icon experience) presentation = { "menuhidden" }, -- various presentation options (only "menuhidden" supported for now) dependencies = { "project.go.Run", "global.go.Generate" }, -- list of task id's to run before this one after = "global.sh.After Task", -- task id to run after this one is finished env = { a = "b" }, -- map of environment variables